 The challenge

 Early, pre-symptomatic detection of CNS neurodegeneration remains one of the most pressing unmet needs in aging research.
 PET imaging of amyloid and tau, CSF biomarker analysis, and MRI volumetry are the gold standards in the clinic but are expensive, technically demanding, and largely unavailable for routine preclinical rodent work.
-In mice, brain imaging requires anesthesia and specialized equipment; CSF sampling is invasive and low-yield; and behavioral tests of cognition (Morris water maze, novel object recognition) are affected by motor, motivational, and stress variables that confound interpretation in aged cohorts.
+In mice, brain imaging requires anesthesia and specialized equipment.
+CSF sampling is invasive and low-yield.
+Behavioral tests of cognition (Morris water maze, novel object recognition) are affected by motor, motivational, and stress variables that confound interpretation in aged cohorts.

 The retina offers a partial solution: it is optically accessible, carries the same molecular pathology as the aging brain, and can be functionally assessed non-invasively and repeatedly with the OptoDrum.
 Critically, the optomotor reflex measures the functional output of the retina-to-brainstem pathway, not merely photoreceptor survival.
 RGCs, which are among the first neurons lost in Alzheimer's disease models, are directly required for the optomotor reflex – their progressive loss therefore produces a graded, quantifiable decline in optomotor threshold that can be correlated with concurrent brain pathology assessments using terminal or imaging methods.